DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 ## Innovation

 We have implemented a hook which you need to use to overcome the level.
-If it collides with a wall, it moves the player towards it, and if it collides with an enemy, it attracts the enemy to the player.
+If it collides with a wall, it moves the player towards it.

+Furthermore, we have added the possibility of attacking and killing the enemies.

 ## Special mechanics

 You can push yourself into the air once for each time you leave the ground.
 That means double jump when you leave the gound with a hop or one jump if you are already in a free fall.

-The hook will only work if it collides perpendicularly with a wall.
-Besides, using the hook on the air won't let you move neither backwards nor forwards with A or D keys, and might leave you in the middle of the abyss, so use it wisely.
-The hook cannot be used in GodMode.
+The hook will only work if it collides perpendicularly with a wall, and it cannot be used in GodMode.

 ## Credits

 ### Art
 	Sprites and tilesets of the character and the maps: "Foggy Cliffs - Fantasy Tileset" Nauris Amatnieks (https://twitter.com/Namatnieks)